Cash Pours In to the Campaign to Take Ranked-Choice Voting Statewide

 LOOK OUT: Oregon Republican voters watch election results arrive in November 2022.
 (Blake Benard)

-The wonky question of how Oregonians should fill out their ballots is generating a lot of support from proponents of ranked choice voting.
+The wonky question of how Oregonians should fill out their ballots is generating a lot of support from proponents of ranked-choice voting.

 In just the past week, the Yes on Measure 117 campaign has disclosed more than $3 million in new contributions, bringing the campaign total to nearly $4.1 million so far.
 In contrast, the only campaign registered on the “no” side of the measure, Concerned Election Officials, which represents 16 county elections clerks who oppose the measure, has raised just over $1,000.

-Proponents say ranked choice voting increases voter and candidate participation, moderates partisanship and reduces wasted votes.
+Proponents say ranked-choice voting increases voter and candidate participation, moderates partisanship, and reduces wasted votes.
 Opponents, who include advocates for other forms of voting and many Republicans, disagree.

-The leading proponents of ranked choice voting in this state, a 501c4 non-profit called Oregon Ranked Choice Voting Advocates, is also the biggest contributor to the Yes on Measure 117 campaign—having given $3.75 million so far.
+The leading proponents of ranked-choice voting in this state, a 501(c)(4) nonprofit called Oregon Ranked Choice Voting Advocates, is also the biggest contributor to the Yes on Measure 117 campaign—having given $3.75 million so far.

-Under Internal Revenue Service rules, 501c4 non-profits do not have to disclose their donors—which is why they are sometimes called “dark money” operations, although they may do so if they choose.
+Under Internal Revenue Service rules, 501(c)(4) nonprofits do not have to disclose their donors—which is why they are sometimes called “dark money” operations, although they may do so if they choose.

-Given that the Yes on Measure 117 campaign is seeking to make a significant change to the way Oregonians vote, WW asked for more information about the source of the millions flowing into the effort.
+Given that the Yes on Measure 117 campaign is seeking to make a significant change to the way Oregonians vote, WW asked for more information about the sources of the millions flowing into the effort.
 Campaign spokeswoman Caroline Phillips said the money is coming from national nonprofits who work on various good government policies.

 Ballots for the Nov.
 5 general election will be mailed later this week.